RobinAxelsson/personal-jam/resume/to-recruiters.md

 - See what [tech-stack/technologies](/tech) I have experience from and what I know the best.
 - Find out what books and channels I like - aka what [school of thought](/school-of-thought) I have.

-### What you can't learn about ⛵
+### What you can't learn about here ⛵

 - My big interest of sailing and sail racing.
+- How to make my favourite sallad pico de gallo.
 - Maybe you know something that I missed?
-Please tell me and I will try to add it soon.
+Please tell me and I will try to compliment.

 ### Still here? 🤩